godka/Pensieve-PPO/README.md

 **Jan.
 26, 2024:** We are excited to announce significant updates to Pensieve-PPO!
 We have replaced TensorFlow with PyTorch, and we have achieved a similar training speed while training models that rival in performance.

-For the TensorFlow verion, please check [Pensieve-PPO TF Branch](https://github.com/godka/Pensieve-PPO/tree/master).
+*For the TensorFlow version, please check [Pensieve-PPO TF Branch](https://github.com/godka/Pensieve-PPO/tree/master).*

 **Dec.
 28, 2021:** In a previous update, we enhanced Pensieve-PPO with several state-of-the-art technologies, including Dual-Clip PPO and adaptive entropy decay.